 262-673-3720 EXT.
 4158

-My name is Tina Kaschinske and I am the Library Media Specialist/Technology Teacher at Erin School.
-I teach information literacy to students in grades PreK-5, and computer technology to students in grades 6-8.
-I have a degree in Elementary Education/School Library Science from UW-Whitewater.
-I have attended graduate school at Cardinal Stritch University and UW-Milwaukee and I am Google and Intel Educator trained and enjoy finding creative ways to connect technology with reading.
+At Erin School we love to READ!
+As the Library Media Specialist I teach information literacy to students in grades PreK-5.
+I have earned degrees in Elementary Education and School Library Science at UW-Whitewater and have attended graduate school at Cardinal Stritch University and UW-Milwaukee.
+I am Google and Intel Educator trained and enjoy finding creative ways to connect technology with reading.

 The goal of the Erin School library media program is to provide a wide range of instructional and leisure reading materials, and to ensure that all students and staff are effective users of ideas and information.
 Students in grades K4 through grade 5 are introduced to a variety of literature through weekly story time, book selection, check out, and story extension activities.
 Emphasis is placed on supporting the reading and language arts curriculum standards.
 Information literacy skills: locating, evaluating and effectively using needed information, are woven throughout the elementary library program by means of collaboration with colleagues.
 Students in middle grades 6-8 utilize the library on an as needed basis during their reading/language arts block.
 Middle school students select reading materials with the assistance of their core reading teacher and the school librarian.